petersulyok/smfc/PACKAGES.md

   - `/usr/share/man/man1/smfc.1.gz` — man page
   - `/usr/share/doc/smfc/examples/` — sample configuration files
 - Configuration files under `/etc/` are marked as conffiles.
 On upgrade, `dpkg` will prompt the user if they have been modified locally.
-- The `smfc.service` systemd unit is automatically enabled and started on install, stopped on removal.
+- The `smfc.service` systemd unit is automatically enabled (but not started) on install, so the configuration can be reviewed before the service first runs; it is stopped on removal.
 - Run `lintian ../smfc_*.deb` after building to check for packaging policy violations.

 ### Compatible distributions